-- Bonds: Bonds are instruments used by public and private companies to raise large sums of money - too large to be borrowed from a bank.
+- Bonds: Bonds are instruments used by public and private companies to raise large sums of money too large to be borrowed from a bank.
 These bonds are then issued in the public market and are bought by lenders. - Stocks: Stocks or equity are shares that are issued by companies and are bought by the general public. - Small Savings Schemes: Small Savings Schemes are tools meant to save money in small amounts.
-Some popular schemes are the Employees Provident Fund, Sukanya Samriddhi Scheme and National Pension Scheme. - Mutual Funds: Mutual Funds are professionally managed financial instruments that invest money in different securities on behalf of investors. - Fixed Deposits: A fixed amount of money is kept aside with a financial institution for a fixed amount of time in return for interest on the money. - Real Estate: Loans are taken from banks to purchase real estate, which is then leased or sold with the aim of making a profit on the appreciated property price. - Hedge Funds: Hedge funds invest in both financial derivatives and/or publicly traded securities. - Private Equity: Private Equity is trading in the shares of an operating company that is not publicly listed and whose shares are not available on the stock market.
+Some popular schemes are the Employees Provident Fund, Sukanya Samriddhi Scheme and National Pension Scheme. - Mutual Funds: Mutual Funds are professionally managed financial instruments that invest money in different securities on behalf of investors. - Fixed Deposits: A fixed amount of money is kept aside with a financial institution for a fixed amount of time in return for interest on the money. - Real Estate: Loans are taken from banks to purchase real estate, which is then leased or sold with the aim of making a profit on the appreciated property price. - Hedge Funds: Hedge funds invest in both financial derivatives and/or publicly traded securities. - Private Equity: Private Equity is trading in the shares of an operating company that is not publicly listed and whose shares are not available on the stock market. - Venture Capital: Venture Capital involves investing substantial capital in a budding company in return for stocks in that company.